 Choosing the right spot for your cameras can help your security at home and protect the family in two main ways.
-Firstly, they act as a strong deterrent to anyone who is thinking of breaking in.
-Secondly, if the worst happens and a burglar does attempt to enter your property, the right camera position could give you a much better chance of catching their face on film.
+Firstly, they are a strong deterrent to anyone thinking of breaking in.
+Secondly, if the worst happens and a burglar attempts to enter your property, the right camera position could give you a better chance of catching their face on film.
 This can be vital evidence for the police.
 Heres a closer look at 4 of the most effective places to install your spy cameras, starting with the recommended location for those who only plan to fit one camera.

-Depending which statistics you read, a large percentage of burglars will enter a property through the front door.
+Depending on which statistics you read, a large percentage of burglars will enter a property through the front door.
 The International Association of Certified Home Inspectors (InterNACHI) found in a 2005 survey that 34% of burglars enter homes through the front door.
-This makes it an obvious choice for your camera, with the added bonus that you can use the live feed to check whos at the door before answering.
-One of the best places to install a camera here is directly above on the first floor or a high-tech camera installed in the peephole of the door itself.
+This makes it an obvious choice for your camera, with the bonus that you can use the live feed to check whos at the door before answering.
+One of the best places to install a camera here is directly above on the first floor or a high-tech camera installed in the door's peephole.

-A close second in the InterNACHI survey was the ground floor window, through which 24% of burglars entered a property.
-If front doors are well lit and rather conspicuous to gain access to, the natural second choice is a window on the ground floor.
+The ground floor window was a close second in the InterNACHI survey, through which 24% of burglars entered a property.
+If front doors are well-lit and rather conspicuous to gain access to, the natural second choice is a window on the ground floor.
 These are also more likely to be left open and unlocked compared to front doors.
-A camera above each vulnerable window is a good idea, or you can use a camera (i.e. a portable or web cam style device) pointing directly out of the window.
+A camera above each vulnerable window is a good idea, or you can use a camera (i.e. a portable or webcam-style device) pointing directly out the window.
 Its little red light should deter any breaking and entering.